-Leonardo Fibonacci lived in the thirteenth century.
+Leonardo Fibonacci was an Italian mathematician who lived in the thirteenth century.
 His work on the relationship of mathematics and nature has been applied in physics, astronomy and engineering.
-Many famous market analysts believe that Fibonacci principles apply equally as well to markets and market psychology.
+In nature we see uncanny instances where the fibonacci sequence occurs.
+For example, the number of leaves on flowers is consistently a fibonacci number and the number of spirals in sea shells, vegetables, seed heads and galaxies follow this sequence and it's ratios.
+Many market analysts believe that Fibonacci principles apply equally as well to markets and market psychology.

 The number series and its ratios are used to create four indicators; ratios or retracements, time lines, arcs and fan lines.

 Fibonacci Ratios are horizontal lines drawn using the ratios .786, .618, .5, .382 and .236, from the same high or low point.
 It is not uncommon for markets to, after a run up, to pause and go back down before they continue to rise.
 One common uses for ratios is to help identify where the market might find support before it takes off for the next run.
 The ratios work the same way when you missed the opportunity to sell or sell short.